khanhhale/UpSquaredGroveIotDevKit/README.md

 Introduction to IoT

 IoT is the network of physical devices, vehicles, cameras, alarms, home appliances and other items embedded with electronics, software, sensors, actuators, and network connectivity which enables these objects to connect and exchange data through the Internet.

+Architectural diagram

 IoT Solution with Up Square Grove Dev Kit
 In this development, we connect Up Square Grove board to the Google Cloud Platform.
+Use the python scripts created to send data for rotary, light and temperature & humidity sensors to the Pub/Sub every two seconds.
+The Cloud Function Pub/Sub trigger picks up the message data that only contain sensor data and forward them to the Stackdriver Storage.
+From the Stackdriver page, we can create charts to show sensor data on graphs based on sensor data and time.

+For LCD, button ,and led modules, only data will be sent to PubSub.
 Components

 Up Square Grove IoT Dev Kit